liesyx/Scribd-Dowloader/README.md

 Use My Project To Make Modern App
 # How to Use ?
-just input the link Scribd and enjoy it XD dont care about key ( i do it J4F XD)
+just input the link Scribd and enjoy it XD
 #
 ![image](https://user-images.githubusercontent.com/63604038/219938821-197c9920-6de8-4e5e-8376-15745f9e7083.png)